 3- Locate the pipe locations in the wall and mark with the line that corresponds to the total area, and this is to bury the pipe in the wall.

-4- Use a block cutter, or you can use a portable grinder to cut a side of the block continuously along the line that had been marked.
-Absolute care should be done to cut or damage the pre-installed pipe sleeves of fixture vents and A/C refrigeration pipes/tubes.
+4- Use a block cutter, or you can use a portable grinder to cut a side of the block continuously along the line that has been marked.
+Absolute care should be taken to avoid cutting or damaging the pre-installed pipe sleeves of fixture vents and A/C refrigeration pipes/tubes.

-By using a sharp-pointed steel rod and other proper chipping tools, chip the block side to the thickness required to fix the water pipes.
+Use a sharp-pointed steel rod and other proper chipping tools to chip the block to the required thickness to fix the water pipes.

-5- Use approved pipes, pipe fittings, and joining compound.
+5- Use approved pipes, pipe fittings, and joining compounds.

 A. Water Supply Pipe Installation by solvent cement joints:

 A-1.
-Select and follow the manufacturer’s recommendations, which tell you the types of the solvent cement for such conditions as temperature over 100ºF (38ºC), humidity over 60%, or schedule 80 fittings.
+Select and follow the manufacturer’s recommendations, which specify the types of solvent cement for conditions such as temperatures over 100ºF (38ºC), humidity over 60%, or schedule 80 fittings.

 A-2.
-But before applying the cement to the pipes, make sure to use the pipe cleaner to clean the inner and outer services of the pipe and its fitting from any dust.
+But before applying the cement to the pipes, make sure to use a pipe cleaner to remove any dust from the inner and outer surfaces of the pipes and their fittings.

 A-3.
-Proper handling of solvent cement should be strictly done to maintain effectiveness.
+Proper handling of solvent cement should be strictly followed to maintain effectiveness.

 A-4.
-Keep solvent cement closed and be in the shade when not in use.
-When solvent cement becomes thicker, make sure to THROW IT AWAY as the Solvent cement shall not be thinned.
+Keep the solvent cement closed and be in the shade when not in use.
+When solvent cement becomes thicker, make sure to THROW IT AWAY, as the Solvent cement shall not be thinned.

 B. Water Supply Pipe Installation by pipe joining:

 b-1.
-Cut pipe square with a hand saw used for plastic.
+Cut the pipe square with a hand saw used for plastic.

 b-2.
 Ream and chamfer the pipe ( to eliminate sharp edges, beads, and all burrs).

 b-4.
-Check dry fit of pipe in the fitting.
-The pipe should enter the fitting socket from 1/3 to 3/4 depth of the socket.
+Check the dry fit of the pipe in the fitting.
+The pipe should enter the fitting socket at 1/3 to 3/4 of the socket’s depth.

 b-5.
-Soften inside the socket surface by applying an aggressive primer.
+Soften the inside of the socket surface by applying an aggressive primer.

 b-6.
 Soften the pipe’s mating surface to the depth of the socket by applying a liberal coat of the (aggressive primer).
 Be sure the entire surface is softened.

 b-7.
-Again coat inside the socket surface with the (aggressive) primer.
-Then make sure without delay, apply solvent cement liberally outside the pipe.
-Use more than enough to make sure to fill any gaps.
+Again, coat the inside of the socket surface with the (aggressive) primer.
+Then, without delay, make sure to apply solvent cement liberally outside the pipe.
+Use more than enough to fill any gaps.

 b-8.
-Apply a light coat of PVC cement to inside the socket using inside straight outward strokes (to keep excess solvent of the socket).
+Apply a light coat of PVC cement inside the socket using straight outward strokes (to keep excess solvent in the socket).

 This is also to prevent solvent cement damage to the pipe.
-For loose fits, apply a second coat to solvent cement.
+For loose fits, apply a second coat of solvent cement.

 b-9.
-While both the outside surface of the pipe and the inside socket surface are soft, wet with solvent cement, forcefully bottom the pipe in the socket, giving the pipe a one-quarter turn, if possible.
-The pipe must go to the end bottom of the socket.
+While both the outside surface of the pipe and the inside socket surface are soft and wet with solvent cement, forcefully bottom the pipe in the socket, giving the pipe a one-quarter turn, if possible.
+The pipe must go to the bottom of the socket.

 b-10.
 Hold the joint together until tight.